 Students with Individual Education Plans or Section 504 Plans

 If allegations are proven that a student with an Individual Education Plan (IEP) or Section 504 Plan has been the aggressor or target of harassment, intimidation, or bullying, the school will convene the student’s IEP or Section 504 team to determine whether the incident had an impact on the student’s ability to receive a free, appropriate public education (FAPE).
 The meeting should occur regardless of whether the harassment, intimidation, or bullying incident was based on the student’s disability.
 During the meeting, the team will evaluate issues such as the student’s academic performance, behavioral issues, attendance, and participation in extracurricular activities.
 If a determination is made that the student is not receiving a FAPE as a result of the harassment, intimidation, or bullying incident, the district will provide additional services and supports as deemed necessary, such as counseling, monitoring and/or reevaluation or revision of the student's IEP or Section 504 plan, to ensure the student receives a FAPE.

 Retaliation is prohibited and will result in appropriate discipline.
-It is a violation of this policy to threaten or harm someone for reporting harassment, intimidation, or bullying, being identified as a targeted student, or participating in an investigation.
+It is a violation of this policy to threaten or harm a student for reporting harassment, intimidation, or bullying, being identified as a targeted student, or participating in an investigation.

 It is also a violation of district policy to knowingly report false allegations of harassment, intimidation, and bullying.
 Students or employees who knowingly report or corroborate false allegations will be subject to appropriate discipline.
 However, students or employees will not be disciplined for making a report in good faith.

 The superintendent is authorized to direct the implementation of procedures addressing the elements of this policy.